kruxia/vialang/docs/Via-Samples.md

 define fibonacci as function with n begin
     if n less than 3 begin
         return 1
-    else begin
-        define f as fibonacci with n minus 1 define g as fibonacci with n minus 2 return f plus g
     end if
-end function
+    define f as fibonacci with n minus 1 define g as fibonacci with n minus 2 return f plus g end function

 print count and describe fibonacci